 Stories from the pandemic.
 A lasting testimony from Sheffield.

-Despite the universality of this crisis, the texture of its experience for each of us has, by its very nature, been isolating.
-We all stand witness to a totalising event in our own discrete, specific ways.
+Despite the universality of this crisis, the texture of its experience for each of us was, by its very nature, been isolating.
+We all stood witness to a totalising event in our own discrete, specific ways.

 In addition over 50 small grants were awarded to support communities own memorial activity and to reflect on their experiences from the pandemic and encourage collective healing.

 It was a city wide collaborative effort with a wide number of organisations and local people from across the city.
 The project was lead by Opus, Compassionate Sheffield and Sheffield City Council, with support from Sheffield City Archives, and Lab 4 Living.

 As we learn about each others lives we can lay the foundations for a Compassionate Sheffield.

 Let's celebrate the small acts of kindness, support positive change and remember those we have lost.